 1) Save money

 Let’s get this one out the way first.
 DIY can save you a lot of money, especially if you have a few things going at once.
 You should ideally research what parts you need and have the right tools at hand to make them with.
-There’s so much information available today that is accessible in seconds.
+There’s so much information available today that is accessible in seconds, such as these Cheap and Easy Home Decorating Ideas!
 If you DIY, you can easily save thousands of pounds.
 Why not think about what to do with that extra cash in your wallet instead?

 2) You are the captain of the ship